italoosorio/SilkBuilder-Doc/js_object/Table.js.md

 <a name="Table+Event_searchText"></a>

 ### on:searchText (text)
 This event is triggered when the search input text changes.
 It is used to evaluate the text entered in the search input.
 If the event function returns a value, it will be used to replace the original search value.
-Created with the ```DataProvider.on("searchText", function(){})``` method.
+Created with the ```Table.on("searchText", function(){})``` method.

 **Kind**: event emitted by [<code>Table</code>](#Table)